jspm/generator/README.md

   This involves adding a script tag to load the polyfill before the import map to enable.

 2. Use [SystemJS](https://github.com/systemjs/systemjs) to load System modules in older browsers.
-  To generate a SystemJS import map, use the `jspm.system` defaultProvider option.
+  To generate a SystemJS import map, use the `'jspm.system'` `defaultProvider` option.
 Then include the SystemJS import map via a `<script type="systemjs-importmap">` tag with the System modules loaded via `<script type="systemjs-module>` or `System.import`.
 See the [SystemJS documentation](https://github.com/systemjs/systemjs) for further information on these workflows.

-Dynamically injecting `<script type="importmap">` via injection is supported as well but only if no modules have yet executed on the page.
-For dynamic import map injection workflows, creating an iframe for each import map and injecting it into this frame can be used to get around this constraint.
+Dynamically injecting `<script type="importmap">` from JavaScript is supported as well but only if no modules have yet executed on the page.
+For dynamic import map injection workflows, creating an IFrame for each import map and injecting it into this frame can be used to get around this constraint for in-page refreshing application workflows.

 ### Providers